polywrap/documentation-staging/2022-Q2-restructure/drafts/faq-glossary-draft.md

 - What are all of the basetypes supported by polywrap?
 > check if this is still correct : https://github.com/polywrap/monorepo/tree/prealpha/packages/schema/bind

+- How can I create Polywrap "Schema types"?
+> TODO: use this guide as reference https://www.assemblyscript.org/types.html

+- Why do I need to run Docker?
+> todo

 - What are the number types supported by polywrap?
 > The number types you can use are: